TodePond/TodePondDotCom/report/definitions-that-dont-matter/readme.md

 - Assembly
 - Cellpond

 I don't care if any of these are programming languages or not.
-Stop gatekeeping.

 ## What is a cellular automata?